indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ViewingGraphsandUtilization.md

 ## Utilisation (Historical)

-Navigate into a [RHEL Instance](AboutRHELInstances.md) and access the **Utilisation** tab to view historical usage across supported parameters.
+ To view historical usage across supported parameters, navigate to [RHEL Instance](AboutRHELInstances.md) and access the **Utilisation** tab.
 ![Utilization of RHEL Instances](img/Utilisation.png)

 The Utillisation table shows a historical date-wise details of daily maximum, minimum, and average readings for all parameters.
 The utilisation report is downloadable as a .csv file.